Programs for Children and Families

 - The Substance Abuse and Treatment Block Grant program provides funds and technical assistance to all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and 6 Pacific jurisdictions.
 Funds are for planning, implementing, and evaluating activities to prevent and treat substance abuse.
 Block grantees supplement services covered by Medicaid, Medicare, and private insurance to provide effective treatment and support services.

 - Title IV-E Adoption Assistance and State Adoption Subsidies for Adoptive Parents provide subsidies to eligible parents to alleviate financial burdens associated with adopting children with special needs.
 Under Title IV-E, nonrecurring adoption assistance helps parents cover expenses directly related to the legal adoption of a child with special needs, such as attorney fees.
 In addition, Title IV-E provides recurring adoption assistance to help families meet the needs of the child until they reach 18 years of age, and in some cases, 21.
-Children who are ineligible for Title IV-E adoption assistance may still qualify for state adoption assistance.

 - Tribal Early Learning Initiative (TELI) is a partnership between the Administration for Children and Families (ACF) and American Indian tribes to grow and sustain early childhood systems to support better outcomes for Native children and families.
 One of the main objectives of TELI is to support tribes in coordinating Child Care and Development Fund, Head Start/Early Head Start, and Tribal Maternal, Infant, and Early Childhood Home Visiting Program to effectively meet the needs of the community.